collier-jo/CV/README.md

 ## Interests:
 * [Digital Makers Collective](http://digitalmakercollective.org/) - The Digital Maker Collective (DMC) are a voluntary, informal Research & Development (R&D) who share common goals in exploring digital & emerging technologies in the context of arts practice, education, society and the creative industries.
 Recently we had a exhibition at the Tate Modern, [Uni to Unicorns](https://www.tate.org.uk/whats-on/tate-modern/tate-exchange/workshop/uni-unicorns), which was a test bed for creative tech.

 * Art - especially ceramics, drawing, textiles and embroidery

 * Running and Pilates

-* Reading - in particular surreal sci fi.
+* Reading - in particular surreal, dystopian sci fi such as Ursula Le Guin